jepler/vicinc/game.md

  - B(): Base price of property
  - P(): Base production of property
  - C: Cash on hand
- - Q: Quantity to purchase
+ - D: Quantity of cash to turn a line blue

  - R: Selected row
  - M: Max row to display